SmithaUpadhyaya/fashion_recommendation_system/README.md

 </br>

 # **Problem Statement** #
 Product recommendations are key to enhance customer exeperiance and help them to find the right product from huge corpus of products.
-When cusomer find the right product that are mostly like going to add the item to cart and which help in company revenue.
+When customer find the right product that are mostly like going to add the item to cart and which help in company revenue.

 </br>
 </br>